-19.2 Graphite Market Demand and Supply
+24.2 Graphite Market Demand and Supply

-Graphite is flexible but not elastic and exhibits the properties of a metal and a non-metal, making it suitable for many industrial applications.
+As a material, graphite is flexible but not elastic and exhibits the properties of a metal and a non-metal, making it suitable for many industrial applications.
 The metallic properties include thermal and electrical conductivity.
 The non-metallic properties include inertness, high thermal resistance, and lubricity.
-Some of the major end-uses of graphite are in high-temperature lubricants, brushes for electrical motors, friction materials, batteries and fuel cells.
+Some of the major end-uses of graphite are in high-temperature lubricants, brushes for electrical motors, friction materials, batteries, and fuel cells.